Amid Confusion About Reopening, An Expert Explains How To Assess COVID-19 Risk

 On how COVID-19 transmission from surfaces is unlikely (and you can stop wiping down your packages)

 One of the challenges we have with this disease, first of all, is making sure that we really have accurate and actionable information for the public.
 The public right now is so confused about what is safe and what's not safe.
 And one of the challenges has been is this idea that surfaces play a major role in transmission.
 We've looked very carefully at the data dating back for decades and research about these kinds of respiratory transmitted infections.
 And clearly, the surfaces play a very, very little role at all in transmission of this.
 I think we've gone way overboard relative to the disinfection and so forth, and we've made people feel very nervous about just opening a package, that type of thing.
 And I think that's been unfortunate.
 I mean, this is really all about air.
 Breathing someone else's air where the virus is present.
 It's much, much, much less about environmental contamination.
-I would not tell people not to wash your hands, because I deal with a lot of the diseases where hand washing is very, very important.
+I would not tell people not to wash your hands, because I deal with a lot of the diseases where hand-washing is very, very important.
 But I would also say no one needs to be frightened of their physical environment with this virus.
 It's the air they're breathing.
 And so if that gives people relief, I hope that's helpful. ...

 I don't worry about food.
 I don't worry about newsprint.
 I don't worry about packages I get here.
 I don't worry about doorknobs and railings any more than I would during the regular cold season.
 [That's not] what's going to be the major challenge with this virus. ...
 It's the air that we share with each other that is critical.
 That's why distancing is so important.